 Bus Network Map:

 The retro buses are generally the easiest way for tourists to get around.
-There are two lines starting from Kawaguchiko Station: the Kawaguchiko Line runs along the eastern and northern shores of Lake Kawaguchiko, while the Saiko-Aokigahara Line runs along the southern shore of Lake Kawaguchiko and around Lake Saiko.
-A 2-day pass for unlimited use of the Kawaguchiko Line on two consecutive calendar days costs 1030 yen, while a 2-day pass for both retro bus lines costs 1340 yen.
+There are two lines starting from Kawaguchiko Station: the Kawaguchiko Line (buses every 15 minutes) runs along the eastern and northern shores of Lake Kawaguchiko, while the Saiko Line (buses every 30 minutes) runs along the southern shore of Lake Kawaguchiko and around Lake Saiko.
+A pass for unlimited use of boths lines on two consecutive calendar days costs 1200 yen.